The Room Next Door

 The next person in the bookshop queue is Stella (Sarah Demeestere), whom Ingrid already knows and who asks if she’s heard that Martha is seriously ill in a Manhattan hospital.
 Ingrid doesn’t know but says she’ll visit Martha.
 Even though she hasn’t seen her for many years, she promptly does visit and the story is underway.
 The longer it went on, the more I thought The Room Next Door might have been better with Woody Allen in the Julianne Moore role, and not just because it’s set in New York City (and upstate New York).
 Ingrid’s main – just about her only – characteristic is that she’s scared of death.
 When Martha wants to discuss dying, Ingrid refuses to do so, baffling Martha, who points out that Ingrid has just written a book about it.
 The idea of someone scared stiff of mortality getting landed, as Ingrid is, with sustained proximity to impending death, has black-comedy potential.
 The Woody Allen persona would have improved even that book-signing sequence.
 If he’d made the remark about living creatures you’d have known he really meant ‘living creatures but especially me’.

 There’s comedy potential too in the fact that Ingrid isn’t Martha’s first choice for staying with her, for being in the room next door when Martha ends her life.
 When Martha invites her to take on the role, Ingrid asks if she hasn’t approached Stella or other friends; the answer is yes but they’ve turned the offer down.
-It might have been grimly amusing if, in their more tense moments together (though these are few), Martha had voiced regret that she didn’t get the companion of her choice.
+It might have been grimly amusing if, in their tenser moments together (though these are few), Martha had voiced regret that she didn’t get the companion of her choice.
 The narrative could equally have been humanly affecting if Almodóvar had given some kind of grounding to the eleventh-hour friendship at the heart of the film.
 But you don’t get that either: the situation that drives the plot is merely a given.

 The older Martha reports that her teenage self and Fred had a child together, she raised the girl alone and Fred married someone else.
 She then describes how Fred and his wife (Victoria Luengo) were driving down a country road, when they saw a building on fire: Almodóvar shows all this happening.
 Fred can hear cries from the building, rushes in and burns to death.
 A fireman (Shane Woodward) informs his widow there was no one else inside.
 Martha tells Ingrid it was the memories of terrified screams he heard in Vietnam that Fred imagined he heard coming from the building.
 Since Martha didn’t herself witness this tragedy, it’s hard to know why she ‘remembers’ it as she does Fred’s homecoming.
 A bit later, Martha recalls one of her journalistic assignments, in war-torn Baghdad, where she and her cameraman (Juan Diego Botta) met with a Carmelite monk (a brief appearance from Raúl Arévalo), who was running a humanitarian relief centre.
 After this meeting, the cameraman revealed to Martha that he and the monk had once been lovers.
 So what?